 Lawyer and nonprofit chief executive Pamelya Herndon serves the people of New Mexico as the representative from district 28.

-She earned her bachelor’s degree in business administration from Howard University, and then attended the University of Texas Law School where she received her J.D. degree.
-Herndon began her career with a major accounting firm and next was hired by the Internal Revenue Service as a senior litigation attorney.
+Herndon began her career with the firm now known as Deloitte, and next was hired by the Internal Revenue Service as a senior litigation attorney.
 Herndon moved to Albuquerque, New Mexico, during her work with the IRS.

-She was then hired by the Southwest Women’s Law Center in 2012 to work as their executive director until October 2018.
-At that time she founded the KWH Law Center for Social Justice and Change and became their president and CEO.
+In 2012 she was hired by the Southwest Women’s Law Center to work as their executive director.
+In 2018 she departed that role and founded the KWH Law Center for Social Justice and Change.
 Herndon has also taught courses on the main campus and in the law school of the University of New Mexico.
-Additionally, she helped train paralegals and legal secretaries at Brookline College in Albuquerque, New Mexico.
+Additionally, she helped train paralegals and legal secretaries at Brookline College.

 Herndon was elected as a member of the New Mexico Electoral College in 2008, and is a member of the Albuquerque chapter of the American Association of University Women, and Alpha Kappa Alpha Sorority, Incorporated.
 She has served on the boards of Emerge New Mexico, the African American Performing Arts Center Foundation, the Con Alma Health Foundation, and the United States Eagle Federal Credit Union.